Souhaib-10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File /5-local_variables/script that lists all local variables and environment variables, and functions \n File /6-create_local_variable/script that creates a new local variable\n File "7-create_global_variable" \n
+File "8-true_knowledge"script that prints the result of the addition of 128 with the value\n